DataDog/datadog-agent/docs/dev/agent_dev_env.md

 ## System or Embedded?

-The official Agent packages ship all the libraries needed for the build along with the header files, so if an Agent is already installed on the dev env system, those libraries can be used to locally build the binary.
+When building system packages with Omnibus, all the external dependencies needed are built locally and put in the Omnibus cache.
+Such dependencies are then used to build the Agent binary that will be included in the final package.

+Despite this is not expected to be that common, it might be desirable to build the agent using the very same bits that are used in the official packages even in a development enviroment.
 This behavior can be configured adjusting the `use_system_libs` boolean flag (either setting the proper env var, changing the `invoke.yaml` file or passing the corresponding arg to `invoke`).
-If you set `use_sytem_libs: false` you don't need anything else an installed agent to complete the build.
-If not, go ahead and install the following dependencies.
+If you set `use_sytem_libs: false` and run Omnibus, you don't need any external dependency to build the Agent, though you might need to setup your dev env to build such dependencies, so don't think this is a shortcut.

+If you don't care about building an exact clone of the official Agent at the binary level, and this should be the case most of the times, you can set `use_sytem_libs: true` and avoid running Omnibus, which might be quite time consuming.
+In this case you need to provide the external dependencies by yourself, go ahead to see how to do it.

 ### Python